 B App Sc (OT), M Clin Rehab, Certificate in Implementation Science (UCSF), PhD

-Norington Lecture Award, awarded by the Rehabilitation Medicine Society Australia and New Zealand
+Norington Lecture Award, awarded by the Rehabilitation Medicine Society Australia and New Zealand, 2019

-Flinders University Vice Chancellor's early career research prize
+Flinders University Vice Chancellor's early career research prize, 2015

-Leads projects which test the efficacy of rehabilitation interventions or technological application in rehabilitation.
+Leads projects which test the efficacy of rehabilitation interventions or innovative models of care.
 Knowledge translation activities.
 Supervision of higher degree research students.
 Available to speak at community events.

 Experienced in conducting research with patient and public involvement.
 Co-Chair of the FHMRI Consumer Advisory Board.

 Member of the NHMRC Cognitive Decline Partnership Centre (with funding from Dementia Australia, Brightwater Care, HammondCare and Helping Hand Aged Care)